Complete Financial Model for Startups – Free Interactive Template

 How This Template Helps You Extend Runway

-• Pre-built formulas for MRR, ARR, churn, and CAC
+MRR, ARR, churn, and CAC calculations ready to use.

-• Automatic runway calculation based on your cash balance and burn rate
+Based on your cash balance and burn rate.

-Get the complete financial model template with 12-month detailed projections, charts, and scenario planning.
+Get the complete startup financial model template with 12-month detailed projections, charts, and scenario planning.

 Includes: P&L, Cash Flow, Balance Sheet, Charts, and 3 scenarios

-How to Use This Financial Model Template in 30 Minutes
+How to Use This Startup Financial Model Template in 30 Minutes

 1